 It is never too late to understand math.

 At a young age, many of us had the experience of being told that “we are just not a numbers person.”
-Books have been written on this social phenomena, and half of all Americans report Math anxiety.
+Books have been written on this social phenomenon, and half of all Americans report Math anxiety.
 As it turns out, mathematics is really about learning jargon, a jargon that is so fundamental to humanity that we consider it vocabulary.

 Beyond that, for a lot of people, the confidence that they develop in math affects their confidence in other areas, especially academics and the future.
 Research has shown that preschool math scores predict fifth grade overall scores, indicating that it was not just mathematics affected.
 According to other studies, children that do more mathematics at a young age are better readers, writers, speakers, and problem solvers.